avrilcoghlan/LittleBookofRBioinformatics/src/chapter4.rst

     > generateSeqsWithMultinomialModel <- function(inputsequence, X)
       {
          # Change the input sequence into a vector of letters
-         library("seqinr") # Load in the SeqinR library, so we can use function "s2c". inputsequencevector <- s2c(inputsequence)
+         library("seqinr") # Load in the SeqinR package, so we can use function "s2c". inputsequencevector <- s2c(inputsequence)
          # Find the frequencies of the letters in the input sequence "inputsequencevector":
          mylength <- length(inputsequencevector)